-Rite of Passage

-Words & Music: Conn MacNeill
+Rite of Passage Words & Music: Conn MacNeill

-In Hyberia born to a father full worthy Who died fighting Normans with a sword in his hand.
+Who died fighting Normans with a sword in his hand.
 My schooling was then taken up by my uncle A pirate more clever than the scholars of France.

-He said,
+He said.

-I've seen a horse, a fine Andalus stallion,

-I've seen a blade of the good Spanish steel

-I've seen a bonnet of Rhineland gilt iron,

-And a cunning wrought hauberk from over the sea

-I've seen them all, I've seen them all-a-all.
+I've seen a horse, a fine Andalus stallion, I've seen a blade of the good Spanish steel I've seen a bonnet of Rhineland gilt iron, And a cunning wrought hauberk from over the sea I've seen them all, I've seen them all-a-all.
 I've seen them all in my travels at sea.

-Now my eyes met the knight's as we boarded his vessel

-My rusty blade sundered by his first blow at me As I bore him to the deck my wound burned like fire But not quite as brightly as the things in my dreams.
+Now my eyes met the knight's as we boarded his vessel My rusty blade sundered by his first blow at me As I bore him to the deck my wound burned like fire But not quite as brightly as the things in my dreams.
+I said.